 direct trauma to the shoulder region

 Semimembranosus tendon avulsion is a specific type of avulsion injury that can occur in the knee.

 Mechanism of injury

-External rotation and abduction of flexed knee or valgus force applied to the tibia.
-Associated injuries include anterior cruciate ligament (ACL) rupture and tear o...
+External rotation and abduction of the flexed knee or valgus force applied to the tibia.
+Associated injuries include anterior cruciate ligament (ACL) rupture and po...